fourTheorem/slic-starter/README.md

 1. Dependencies on common code and libraries are easier when you avoid referencing.
 1. All applcation code and infrastructure-as-code exist together.
 1. Changes across multiple services are managed and tracked in the same commits, PRs and merges.
-1. End-to-end tests existing in the same place as the code under test.
+1. End-to-end tests exist in the same place as the code under test.

 ### Tooling Choice